1nk/DayZBanditAI/README.md

 - Overwrite the "new" dayz_ai_variables.sqf with your customized file if you want to re-use your previous settings.
 - Repack your mission.pbo file.

 Detailed documentation for the DZAI package is coming.
+Questions?
+Comments?
+Send me a PM on the Open DayZ forums at: http://opendayz.net/members/buttface.1178/ or open a thread on the forums.